Vermont: Forestry

-Forest products have always been a staple to the economy, comprising 1% of the total gross state output and 9% of total manufacturing as of 2013.
+Forestry has always been a staple to the economy, comprising 1% of the total gross state output and 9% of total manufacturing as of 2013.
 In 2007, Windham County contained the largest concentration of kilns for drying lumber east of the Mississippi River.
 The decline of farms has resulted in a regrowth of Vermont's forests due to ecological succession.
 Today, most of Vermont's forests are secondary.
 The state and non-profit organizations are actively encouraging regrowth and careful forest management.
 Over 78% of the land area of the state is forested compared to only 37% in the 1880s, when sheep farming was at its peak and large amounts of acreage were cleared for grazing.
 Over 85% of that area is non-industrial, private forestland owned by individuals or families.
 In 2013, 73054 e6cuft of wood was harvested in Vermont.
 A large amount of Vermont forest products are exports with 21504 e6ft being shipped overseas plus an additional 16384 e6cuft to Canada.
 Most of it was processed within the state.
 In this century the manufacture of wood products has fallen by almost half.
 The annual net growth has been estimated at 172810 e6cuft.
 The USDA estimates that 8584 e9cuft remain in the state.
 Forest products also add to carbon sequestration since lumber and timber used in houses and furniture hold carbon for long periods of time while the trees that were removed are replaced overtime with new growing stock.

 In 2017, the price of wood products had either plummeted or remained the same when compared to previous decades, which meant there was cause for concern with jobs in the industry.
 For example, in 1994, the price of a thousand board feet was $300, the same as it was in 2017.
 The price of wood chips has halved in the same time frame.
 In 1980, the price for a cord of wood was $50; in 2017, $25.
 For lack of demand, Vermont's forests are growing twice as fast as they are being cut.